moby/moby/docs/sources/reference/commandline/cli.md

 	grace period

-      -t, --time=10      Seconds to wait for stop before killing it
+      -t, --time=10      Seconds to wait for stop before killing it --rm=false         Automatically remove the container and the volumes associated to it when it stops

 The main process inside the container will receive `SIGTERM`, and after a grace period, `SIGKILL`.